 Phase 3: The Evolution and Dominance of the NES

 The NES became a cultural phenomenon in the late 1980s.
-By 1989, almost a third of American households owned a NES console, and Super Mario became a beloved character for kids and adults alike.
+By 1989, almost a third of American households owned an NES console, and Super Mario became a beloved character for kids and adults alike.
 What fueled the console’s success, however, was not just its innovative hardware design or appealing aesthetics.
 It was, above all, the games.

 The NES brought a level of complexity and depth to gaming that was previously unseen.
 With its 8-bit processor and up to 2kB of onboard RAM, the NES could handle larger games that offered rich, engaging worlds for players to explore.
 ‘Super Mario Bros.’, ‘The Legend of Zelda,’ ‘Mega Man,’ and ‘Metroid’ were among the titles that defined the NES experience.
 These games introduced elements of exploration, puzzle-solving, and narrative that would come to shape the future of video game design.